marekzajac97/bf2-blender/docs/README.md

 When you want to re-export a mesh that has been imported and modified, a proper option from the `Export -> BF2` menu has to be chosen based on the option used to import the mesh, meaning that when you import `.staticMesh` also export it as `.staticMesh`, other combinations will not work!
 Bare in mind that the `ObjectTemplate (.con)` exporter not only saves the ObjectTemplate's definition to a `.con` file but also exports visible mesh and collision mesh into the `Meshes` sub-directory.

 ## Known issues
-- Some vBF2 meshes and meshes exported with Autodesk 3ds Max may contain backfaces (another face defined over the same set of vertices but opossing normal directions).
+- Some vBF2 meshes and meshes exported with Autodesk 3ds Max may contain backfaces (another face defined over the same set of vertices but opposing normal directions).
 Such faces are (rightfully) illegal in Blender but for compatibility reasons are supported by the add-on.
 To avoid duplication of vertices when importing a mesh, each double-sided face is tagged using a custom **boolean [Attribute](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/attributes_reference.html) in Face domain** called *`backface`*.
 When exporting a mesh, each face having attribute *`backface`* set will be exported as double-sided.
 To see exactly which faces are treated as double-sided while in `Edit Mode` select *`backface`* from [Attributes in Object Data](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/object_data.html#attributes) and use [Select -> By Attribute](https://docs.blender.org/manual/en/latest/modeling/meshes/selecting/by_attribute.html).
 To set or clear them use [Mesh -> Set Attribute](https://docs.blender.org/manual/en/latest/modeling/meshes/editing/mesh/set_attribute.html).
 - Blender does not allow to import custom vertex tangents, therefore when re-exporting meshes they always get re-calculated.
 This may increase the number of unique vertices being exported.
 Use `Weld vertices` option when importing to mitigate this issue.
 NOTE: Blender generates tangent space using Mikk TSpace algorithm, your normal map must be baked using the same method or it will cause shading bugs in game.

 # ObjectTemplate export guide